Titantek/ada-outlier-datastory/content.md

 -->

 Both heatmaps look similar!
 But what do the statistics tell us?
-Let's perform a chi2 contingency test: our null hypothesis is that the distributions are identical.
+Let's perform a $$\chi^2$$ contingency test: our null hypothesis is that the distributions are identical.
 What is meant by distribution is the frequency of links from a start category to an end category.
 Here we simply take the data from the heatmap, in the form of counts.
 We choose a level of significance of $$\alpha=1$$%.
 The results are the following: `pvalue=0.0, statistic=2953.30`.
 We can thus safely reject the null hypothesis!
-We should however stay precautionous at the moment with this result, as the $$\chi^2$$-test presents some limitations on the number of samples that we will not detail here.

 We can also look at it in a more general way and compute the distribution of the start categories without looking at the target (indicated as `category → *` in the heatmap), and vice-versa (indicated as `* → category`), for both finished and unfinished paths.
-Reproducing the t-test for those distributions, we obtain the same pvalue of 0.0.
+Reproducing the t-test for those distributions, we obtain the same p-value of 0.0.
 We can thus also conclude that the distribution of the categories of the start and target articles are different between the finished and unfinished path datasets.

 Let's dig through some details.
 A few major differences occur.
 First, there is in proportion 4 times less target articles from the Countries category among the unfinished paths, whereas there is 2 times more article target from Design_and_Technology.
 There are also proportionally 66% of target articles more in Everyday_life and Language_and_literature categories for the unfinished paths and and portion of Geography articles is divided by 1.6. it also happens for Music and Business_Studies categories, with proportionally 33% target articles more.